charlescapps/VisualizePerftrackCS533/setup_db_java/README.txt

-This is a small program that takes a tab-delimited text file with perftrack data and push it to a remote database.
+This is a small program that takes a tab-delimited text file with perftrack data and pushes it to a remote database.

 Usage is: